Khan Academy SAT Will Never Be Enough - Here's Why

 Important note: this cuts both ways.
 Remember what I said about College Board controlling Khan Academy's program?
 You can see it here: College Board "revises multiple drafts of their works."
 AKA "doesn't allow anything to get published that they don't like."
 You'll see why this is a problem below.

-At PrepScholar, we believe that a lot of practice is important, which is why we're aiming to create 8,000 practice questions for both our SAT and ACT products.
-To improve our quality, we've also broken down the SAT like I've no other company do (see our Ultimate Reading, Math, and Writing guides).
+At PrepScholar, we believe that a lot of practice is important, which is why we're aiming to create over 4,000 practice questions for our SAT product.
+To improve our quality, we've also broken down the SAT like I've no other company do (see our ultimate Reading and Writing and Math guides).

 So far, so good.
 Khan Academy is easy to use, has a lot of practice questions, and lets you train specific skills in math and grammar.

 On the surface, this sounds great.
-But if you dig deeper, you'll notice the major problems with the Khan SAT program as it exists today.
+But if you dig deeper, you'll notice some major problems with the Khan SAT program.

 body_chain.jpg